anaselhajjaji/DockerStarterArchi/postgresql-node/README.md

 docker rm postgres-node -f
 ```

-We can connect the container in a private network:
+The container can be connected to a private network:

 ```bash
 docker network create my-network